mvslovers/brexx370/docs/source/calling.rst

 - Internal sub-procedure or label (contained in the running REXX script)
 - current PDS (where the calling REXX is originated) [#]_
-- from the delivered BREXX.RXLIB library, which then needs to be allocated with the DD-name RXLIB
+- from the delivered BREXX.{brexx_version}.RXLIB library, which then needs to be allocated with the DD-name RXLIB

 .. [#] only from the 1st library within a concatenation (this limitation may be lifted in a forthcoming release)